sanity-io/hydrogen-sanity/README.md

       apiVersion: env.SANITY_API_VERSION || '2023-03-30',
       useCdn: process.env.NODE_ENV === 'production',

-      // In preview mode, `stega` will automatically be enabled
+      // In preview mode, `stega` will be enabled automatically
-      // If you need to configure steganography, you can pass it here
+      // If you need to configure the client's steganography settings,
+      // you can do so here
       // stega: {
       //   logger: console
       // }